Peter Jon Pearce

 Peter Jon Pearce (October 8, 1936) is an American product designer, author, and inventor.

 He is the designer of the Cachet Chair, Manufactured by Steelcase, as well as the designer of the Curved Space Diamond Structure, a playground climbing sculpture, installed at playgrounds throughout the U.S., The Brooklyn Children's Museum, and the Hakone Open Air Museum in Japan, where it has been a popular attraction since 1978.
+He earned his degree in product design from IIT Institute of Design.

 Pearce was offered a job with Charles Eames after Eames saw the bent-plywood lounge chair he made in college.
 While employed by Eames he contributed to the following projects: